martiningram/martiningram.github.io/_posts/2022-10-29-scalable-gp.md

 \Sigma = K_{nn} - K_{nm}K_{mm}^{-1}K_{mn}.
 $$

 So if we had a point estimate of the function value at the inducing points, we could predict a distribution at any other set of points using the kernel function and these expressions.
-Later we'll see that we can do this even if $a$ is itself not a single point but a normal distribution.
+Later we'll see that we can do this even if $u$ is itself not a single point but follows a normal distribution.

 #### The variational idea